briankoser/sfc-listeners-guide/episodes/0190-firefly-flies-again-and-other-news.md

 Stan Lee Quote of the Week: Marvel is making the Inhumans a big deal

-Koby started The Green Screen podcast about DC movies and TV shows like {% workTitle "Arrow" %}.
+Koby started The Green Screen podcast about DC movies and TV shows like {% work "Arrow" %}.

 Take That, Science: a man's stomach brewed beer when he ate bread